AlexAegis/pont/readme.md

 > So in a module named `zsh`, the `.zsh` directory is a stowable package.

-Just like scripts, stow package names are too divided by dots into segments.
+Just like scripts, stow package names are too divided by periods into segments.
 The last one as mentioned is for marking a directory as a stow package.

 ### First segment, target

-By default, stow packages will be stowed to `DOT_TARGET` (can be overriden in a `dotrc` file) which is just `HOME` by default.
+By default, stow packages will be stowed to `PONT_TARGET` (can be overriden in a `pontrc` file) which is just `HOME` by default.

 To make stowing more dynamic, stow modules can have variables before the `.` in their names.
 These variables will then be expanded.
-If it's an absolute path it will be treated as such (Ignoring `DOT_TARGET`) but if its a relative path (it doesn't start with `/`) it will be appended after `DOT_TARGET`.
+If it's an absolute path it will be treated as such (Ignoring `PONT_TARGET`) but if its a relative path (it doesn't start with `/`) it will be appended after `PONT_TARGET`.
 This path then will be used as the final target to stow to.

 > This variable can be set in the `init` script too if you wan't to be module